Discover more. If your divorce is inevitable, choose the BETTER Path: join our newsletter for supportive, resolution-focused information!

 Because Hailey ran her own case, she was the one to:

-• correspond with Mariam’s legal representation
+• Correspond with Mariam’s legal representation

+When it came time for court, she hired a Pathway Legal lawyer for the contested court hearings.
 This was a great strategy.
 Hailey was able to successfully get the Protection Order set aside and resume parenting of the children.

 You can do the same as Hailey.
 You can be the person who runs your case and ask your Pathway Legal lawyer to work solely on the parts of your case that you ask them to.
 You get to handle the rest of your case on your own.